MetaMask/metamask-improvement-proposals/MIPs/mip-mc-handshake.md

 - While `provider_authorize` will not be available through an EIP-1193 provider, the Multichain API Delivery MIP provides details about how to access the multichain API.

-- Permissions for both `wallet` and chain-specific scopes SHOULD generally be placed into `optionalScopes`.
+- Authorization requests for both `wallet` and chain-specific scopes SHOULD generally be placed into `optionalScopes`.
 Use of `requiredScopes` will be supported but is NOT RECOMMENDED

-- `chainId` directly indicates the blockchain target, formatted as a string that includes both the namespace and the reference, following CAIP-2 conventions.
+- `chainId` uniquely indentifies the target chain, formatted as a string that includes both the namespace and the reference, following CAIP-2 conventions.

 - `methods`, `notifications`, and `rpcEndpoints` are listed directly under each scope in line with CAIP-25.